 Innovative approaches and state-of-the-art research findings on the latest development, up-to-date issues, and challenges in the field in the general area of business intelligence and data mining as well as specific approaches, dealing with the topic big data and web data mining will be addressed.
 Proposed submissions should be original, unpublished, and novel in-depth research that makes significant methodological or application contributions.

-The issue will carry revised and substantially extended versions of selected papers presented at The 2nd EAI International Conference on Future Intelligent Vehicular Technologies (Future5V), but we also strongly encourage researchers unable to participate in the conference to submit articles for this call.
+The issue will carry revised and substantially extended versions of selected papers presented at The 2nd EAI International Conference on Future Intelligent Vehicular Technologies (Future5V) and The 16th IEEE International Conference On Trust, Security And Privacy In Computing And Communicationsbut we also strongly encourage researchers unable to participate in the conferences to submit articles for this call.

 Suitable topics include, but are not limited to, the following:

 - Innovative methods for big data analytics